beallen/chowdown/_recipes/creamy-wild-rice-soup.md

 [Source Recipe](https://lifeisnoyoke.com/wild-rice-soup/#recipe)  <br />
 Prep time: 30 <br />
 Cook time: 30 <br />
 Modifications: Could be improved with a more umami flavor.
-Adding seafood would turn it into somelike like a clam chowder. <br />
+Adding seafood would turn it into something like a clam chowder. <br />
 Notes: Good creamy vegan soup.
 Works best as a side instead of main dish. <br />